robert-damoc/game-stats/README.md

 Web aplication used for keeping score of `rentz` card game, also it will provide statistics about games, players and scores saved in the database.

-It was created with Ruby on Rails using as database PostreSQL.
+It was created with Ruby on Rails (Ruby 3.2.2 and Rails 7.0.8) using as database PostreSQL.
-Version used are: Ruby 3.2.2 and Rails 7.0.8.

 ## Setup
+1. Clone the repository.
 1. Go to the [Rbenv](https://github.com/rbenv/rbenv) and folow the installation steps of Ruby.
 1. To verify that Ruby is installed correctly, open a terminal window and type the following command:
     ```sh